brokyo/seeker_ii/docs/roadmap.md

 [] Add Per-lane octave control and associated params

 ### Long List
-[] Stage UI should pull current transform params
+[] Play non-focused lanes grid illumination in background with dimmer light [] Ensure keyboard is generating correct note structure [] Stage UI should pull current transform params
-[] Start recording on first note played rather than rec button press [] Play non-focused lanes grid illumination in background with dimmer light [] Ensure keyboard is generating correct note structure [] Add duration controls to motif (and maybe individual stages?)
+[] Some kind of bpm visualization or click track for recording [] Add duration controls to motif (and maybe individual stages?)
 [] Transforms should update x/y positions
 [] Multi-transform